CARE Model - Greenwich Leadership Framework

 Development:

-Employees can complete the self-evaluation tool in the Greenwich Leadership Framework Guide for assessing their career support needs, and as part of the appraisal development planning process.
+Employees can complete the self assessment tool in the Greenwich Leadership Framework Guide for assessing their career support needs, and as part of the appraisal development planning process.
 Line managers can assess their employees’ leadership competencies through the evaluation tool for line managers and discuss their leadership potential during appraisal and at 1-1s, as well as implementing measures to develop employees for future leadership roles.
 Development needs can be captured as goals on the Horizon Career and Performance area.

 Academic promotion: